 8. Write out a shopping list for groceries–again, include everything.

 9. Because you’ve started early, you have plenty of time to begin gathering non-perishables or freezable items as they go on sale.
 If you snag a few items a week, you won’t sabotage your budget.
 Keep the ingredients somewhere super secret, or put post-it notes on them threatening no gifts for anyone who eats your chocolate chips and French’s onions.
 That usually works…usually.

 10. Again, record everything (easily done by crossing it off the list).
 You don’t want to end up with 12 bottles of vanilla and no flour…although vanilla does make a nice gift.

 That’s it.
 Ten steps just to say write down your eats and go buy ’em.

-To break this trend (of not finishing what I’ve started…in case you thought I meant the trend of feeding my kids), I’m doing a task a day to get caught up.
 Care to hold me accountable?
-You can always email me or join me on Facebook, Twitter, or Instagram (as The Travel Bags)…or you can join me as I procrastinate on Pinterest!
+You can always email me or join me on Facebook (as The Simple Homemaker), Twitter (as The Simple Home), or Instagram (as The Travel Bags)…or you can join me as I procrastinate on Pinterest!
 (I did not just say that.)